 This staggering trend shows no signs of improvement either, as obesity and the average age of the general population continues to rise.

 Disability resulting from sleep apnea continues to climb as well.
-In short, no one created a magic pill that allows us to eat what we want without gaining weight, or invented a youth serum.
-Bummer.
+In short, no one has managed to create a magic pill that allows us to eat what we want without gaining weight, nor have they invented a youth serum.
+Bummer!

-Alas, hopes and dreams for eternal youth and thinness are out of reach of current scientific capabilities.
+Alas, hopes and dreams for eternal youth and slimness are out of reach of current scientific capabilities.